 If an Offer in Compromise is accepted and paid will I get my tax refunds in the future?

 The IRS will take your first refund and usually your second refund after your Offer in Compromise has been accepted.
 So - you are best off just paying the right amount of taxes and avoiding getting a refund in the first two years.
-And of course - you have to be compliant for five years for the Offer to stick.
+And of course - you have to be compliant (filing and paying your taxes) for five years for the Offer to stick.

 How long do I have to unlock a bank levy and get funds released to me?

 Your bank will hold funds for 21 days before they release it to the IRS.
 Be careful to find out exactly the day you were levied so you know when to start counting the days.

 Can I use my bank account if I have been levied?

 If the IRS levies your bank account it is a one-time event.
 You should be free to use your account - going forward - and yes - that means you can deposit funds and they should be available to you.
 You can learn more about dealing with a bank levy at the blog: Bank Levies 101